 The best thing you can do while pregnant is to see your doctor regularly.
 These visits are called prenatal (or "before birth") checkups, and they're crucial for keeping you and your baby in the best possible health.
 During some of these visits, you may have breast exams to check for changes.

 You should also regularly do self-exams at home.
 That way you’ll be more able to notice any changes in your breasts.
 If you’re not sure exactly how to give yourself a breast exam, your doctor or nurse can teach you.

 A mammogram is considered fairly safe during pregnancy, but it may not be as helpful because of the increased density of the breasts.
 A three-dimensional mammogram may be a better option.

-During the biopsy, a small sample of the suspicious tissue will be removed with a needle or by making a small cut.
-This sample is then thoroughly examined using a microscope and other methods to detect any cancer cells.
+If a suspicious lump is found, your doctor should do a biopsy.
+She'll remove a small sample of the suspicious tissue with a needle or by making a small cut.
+The sample tissue gets checked under a microscope and with other methods to look for any cancer cells.

-What Happens to my Baby if I Have Breast Cancer?
+What Happens to My Baby if I Have Breast Cancer?

 Ending a pregnancy won’t improve a woman's chances of beating breast cancer.
 Also, there's no evidence that the cancer harms the baby.
 But the treatments have risks.

 Surgery, in general, is safe during any trimester of pregnancy.
 If the cancer is still in its early stages, your doctor will most likely recommend removing either the suspicious lump (lumpectomy) or the entire breast (mastectomy).
 If you're in the first or second trimester, a mastectomy is the preferred surgery.
 Lumpectomy is usually an option for women diagnosed in the third trimester.
 Radiation therapy usually doesn’t start until after pregnancy because it can harm the baby.